-Moccasin-Making & Bead Embroidery in the Aniishiinaabe Style
+Moccasin-Making & Bead Embroidery in the Anishinaabe Style

-This course offers the students the opportunity to work with Marcie McIntire, an Anishinabe beadworker.
+This course offers the students the opportunity to work with Marcie McIntire, an Anishinaabe beadworker.
 Marcie was exposed to beadwork from a young age not only from attending pow wows, but because her mother, Ellen Olson, is a well-established beadworker.
 Marcie's grandmother was also a beadworker, and Marcie believes that beading was a family tradition at least back to the 1850's.
 In 1969, an early point in her artistic career, Marcie took a tour of a Red Lake museum.
-It was only a fifteen-minute tour, but the beadwork covering the museum walls made a lasting impression on Marcie.
-In addition, the beadwork and birch bark work at the Grand Portage Nat'l Monument served as an inspiration.
+It was only a fifteen-minute tour, but the beadwork covering the museum walls made a lasting impression on her.
+The beadwork and birch bark work at the Grand Portage National Monument has also served as an inspiration.

 As a student in this course, you will also have access to the inspiration of the Monument.
 Your participation includes admission into the nearby reconstructed Historic North West Company Fur Trade Depot and the on-site exhibitions in the Grand Portage National Monument Heritage Center.
 The National Monument is an ideal learning location for this course.

 You will need the following tools for this class: